Przemysł II: Royal government and assassination

-With high probability it is assumed that the first part of this information, was translated from the Liber Mortuorum Monasterii Oliviensis by the author of the Kronika oliwska, Abbot Stanisław, and the message about the motives of the murder as a revenge for Ludgarda's death is the result of a latter addition of the Abbot.
-This passage established the main indication that Margrave Waldemar of Brandenburg was guilty of the crime; however, during the tragic events he could not have participated because in 1296 he had less than 15 years old.
+With high probability, it is assumed that the first part of this information was translated from the Liber Mortuorum Monasterii Oliviensis by the author of the Kronika oliwska, Abbot Stanisław, and the message about the motives of the murder as a revenge for Ludgarda's death is the result of a latter addition of the Abbot.
+This passage established the main indication that Margrave Waldemar of Brandenburg was guilty of the crime; however, during the tragic events, he could not have participated because in 1296, he was less than 15 years old.
 Waldemar certainly gained notoriety only around 1308, after his failed attempt to seize Pomerania.

-Another earlier source who wrote about the death of Przemysł II at the hands of Brandenburg, was the Rocznik kołbacki of the Cistercian monastery in Kołbacz on Western Pomerania.
+Another earlier source who wrote about the death of Przemysł II at the hands of Brandenburg was the Rocznik kołbacki of the Cistercian monastery in Kołbacz on Western Pomerania.
 The brief information is valuable primarily because it was the only one who named the direct perpetrator of the crime, a man named Jakub Kaszuba.
 The problem is that nothing certain about him was found in other sources, and besides, the name of Piotr, under what is known Przemysł II in the chronicle, raises big surprise.
-Most likely this is a mistake of the author.
+Most likely, this is a mistake of the author.

-Finally, another source who accused the margraves of Brandenburg was the relative later Chronicle of Henry of Hertford, which although written during the mid-14th century, was reliable enough because was from Germany (and therefore unsuspected of being partial).
-There he stated that Przemysł II died during a war between Brandenburg and Greater Poland.
-Another German chronicler, who unequivocally accused the House of Ascania was Dietmar of Lübeck, which also pointed out that Przemysł II's wife Margaret took part in the conspiracy which killed him, due to her family relations.
-It is unknown whether the chronicler found this information, from earlier sources or deduced it based on the simple relationship: because Margaret came from the family accused of the murder, she had to participate.
+Finally, another source who accused the margraves of Brandenburg was the relatively later Chronicle of Henry of Hertford, which, although written during the mid-14th century, was reliable enough because it was from Germany (and therefore unsuspected of being partial).
+There, he stated that Przemysł II died during a war between Brandenburg and Greater Poland.

+Another German chronicler, who unequivocally accused the House of Ascania, was Dietmar of Lübeck, which also pointed out that Przemysł II's wife Margaret took part in the conspiracy which killed him, due to her family relations.
+It is unknown whether the chronicler found this information from earlier sources or deduced it based on the simple relationship: because Margaret came from the family accused of the murder, she had to participate.
+Historian Małgorzata Duczmal heavily criticized accusing the Queen of the complicity in the crime, by pointing out that without her husband Margaret would lose all her political significance and endanger position of any of potential child had she been pregnant by Przemysł; moreover, Duczmal sees as improbable that the Dowager Queen would be entrusted with guardianship over her stepdaughter, Princess Ryksa, had in Poland be any doubt regarding the innocence of King's wife.